 Fatigued Driving.
 Arkansas takes driving drowsy seriously.
 If a driver decides to get behind the wheel after being awake for more than 24 hours, they can be charged with fatigued driving.
 In the event of a serious accident, the driver can be found guilty of negligent homicide.

 Speeding.
 Arkansas also takes speeding seriously.
 The state’s absolute speed limit law means that even if a driver is driving one mile per hour over the stipulated speed limit, they can be stopped and ticketed.
 This is especially true in school and work zones.
+Speeding on interstate highways is also very common and contributes to many accidents our state witnesses.

 Failure to Yield.
 Drivers need to understand they do not always have the right of way.
 When this isn’t understood, accidents can happen.
 Obeying traffic signals and signs is an important part of being a responsible and diligent driver.